ifconfig -i eth0

 As for Token Ring and STRIP support.....if you actually manage to get one of those WORKING, and I mean not just compiled but PHYSICALLY WORKING BETWEEN DEVICES using a Raspberry Pi then I will send you MONEY to tell me what hardware and setup you are using because that would be AWESOME!!

-have been a better place if Token Ring won the LAN wars.
+Token Ring was obviously superior to Ethernet.
+The world would have been a better place if Token Ring won the LAN wars. |

 No comments: